VeronicaBlake/student-workbook/src/reflections/wk5/quiz5.md

 **7.** What is middleware?
 <!-- enter you answer in the space below -->
 ```
+Middleware is anything that blocks a path that every piece of software must go through.

 ```
 **8.** The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.
 <!-- enter you answer in the space below -->
 ```
+Request, Response

 ```
 **9.**